riya-verma-23/Distance-Optimized-Schedule-Generator/README.md

 * Parsed the JSON matrix into sensible data structure (edit)
 * Wrote and optimized function to calculate score for each schedule option
 * Helped improve frontend design
-* Worked on design doc
+* Worked on design doc to ensure backend communicates/interlinks smoothly
+* Redesigned the frontend of the project using React and Tailwind CSS framework.

 ### Sanya
 * Used Google Maps Static Map API to generate image used to display schedule